damnkrishna/AI-driven-WAF/Phase-3/Readme.md

-# 🚀 Phase 3 – Machine Learning for Anomaly Detection in Web Logs
+# 🚀 Phase 3 – Dataset conversion to train ML model

 This phase focuses on **training a Machine Learning (ML) model on historical web server logs** to detect malicious traffic (SQLi, XSS, directory traversal, etc.) in **real-time incoming logs**.